ifandelse/writing/techpro/Hands On Introduction to React/post.md

 #A Thrown-to-the-Wolves-Hands-On Introduction to React

 There are some great [React](http://facebook.github.io/react/) overview posts (which I will link to at the bottom of this post), so I wanted to try something a bit different.
 Having used other MV\* frameworks, I wanted to dive right into React and see what it took to get up and running, and how it felt *in the trenches* getting from ideas to DOM.
-So, up front, we're going to focus on turning an app concept into a React-based implementation – we'll chat more about the philsophy and opinon behind React at the end.
+So, up front, we're going to focus on turning an app concept into a React-based implementation – we'll chat more about the philosophy and opinion behind React at the end.
 All you need to know for the moment is that React is "a JavaScript library for building user interfaces".

 > Note: Even though I already know a decent amount about how React works, I'm going document my __initial__ thought process and impressions of it when I first picked it up.
 Why?
 Because it's always fun learning new things, and my internal dialogue during those times might sound familiar to your own.
 These sidebar quotes are my internal dialogue.
 I'll try to edit out my own insanity and/or profanity. :-)